Andonome/lk/basics/basics.md

 > echo my package manager is yum | lolcat

-That failed because you don't have `lolcat` installed.
+If that failed it's because you don't have `lolcat` installed.
 Install lolcat:

 > sudo apt install lolcat